 This statement is effective January 1, 2027.
 The guidance in this statement is permitted to be applied on a prospective basis for approved qualifying hedge programs in place on or after the effective date.
 The guidance in paragraph 25 permits a one-time transition provision for approved qualifying programs that have existing open derivatives with recognized unrealized gains and losses.
 After initial transition, reporting entities are not permitted to retroactively allocate recognized unrealized gains or losses to deferred assets or liabilities.
 The transition provisions do not permit reporting entities to reverse previously recognized realized gains and losses for recognition as deferred assets or deferred liabilities regardless of if the hedging program would have qualified in scope of the statement.

-On the effective date, reporting entities with open derivatives in an existing approved program that qualifies as a highly effective hedge in scope of this statement are permitted to make a one-time adjustment to reclassify recognized unrealized gains and losses from derivative fair value changes to deferred assets and deferred liabilities and begin amortization over a 10-year period.
-This is permitted even though the derivative is still open.
-With the reclassification, the derivative’s then current fair value shall represent the initial amortized cost basis and follow the provisions of this statement for future measurement.
+On the effective date, reporting entities with open derivatives in an existing approved program that qualifies as a highly effective hedge in scope of this statement are permitted to make a one-time adjustment to reclassify recognized unrealized gains and losses from derivative fair value changes to realized gains and losses in the statement of operations This is permitted even though the derivative is still open.
+The reported derivative asset/liability book/adjusted carrying value at the date of transition shall be amortized to income over the remaining life of the derivative instrument over a period not to exceed 10 years.
+Subsequent to transition, the derivative shall follow the provisions of this statement.
 As such, future fair value fluctuations in the derivative shall not be recognized as unrealized gains or losses unless the derivative no longer qualifies in scope of this statement.
 At derivative maturity or qualifying de-designation (rebalancing), the change in fair value from initial application and the maturity/de-designation date shall be recognized as a deferred asset or liability pursuant to paragraphs 15.a and 15.b.

 On the effective date, reporting entities with existing programs that do not qualify, or for which the reporting entity elects not to apply this guidance, shall continue to report the open derivatives in scope of SSAP No. 86, with recognition of derivative fair value changes as unrealized gains or losses.
 Reporting entities that make a subsequent decision to apply the concepts of this statement to the derivative program are not permitted to reclassify previously recognized unrealized gains and losses to deferred assets and liabilities.
 Those unrealized gains and losses shall be retained with recognition as realized gains or losses upon termination of the derivative.
 For these situations, reporting entities shall freeze future recognition of unrealized gains or losses from fair value fluctuations, with the then current fair value of the derivative designated as the amortized cost for subsequent treatment under this statement.